 One change to the UK PLF since the last time we filled it out is that proof of vaccination status can optionally be attached to the form.
-If you are fully vaccinated and you do not attach proof of vaccination to the form, then my guess is that you may get flagged by UK immigration and not be able to use the eGates which can cost you hours of time.
+If you are fully vaccinated and do not attach proof of vaccination to the form, then my guess is that you may be flagged by UK immigration and unable to use the eGates, which can cost you time.

 I was vaccinated in England, so I launched the NHS app on my phone and created a travel pass.
 This created two QR codes, one for each jab.
 The instructions on the UK PLF specifically state that only one QR code can be scanned, so, using the camera on my laptop, I scanned the QR code for my second jab.

-There’s no preview or acknowledgement that the QR code was successfully scanned but the PLF workflow wizard automatically advanced me to the next page of questions.
+There’s no preview or acknowledgment that the QR code was successfully scanned, but the PLF workflow wizard automatically advanced me to the next page of questions.
 Additionally, the summary shown at the end of the PLF process (before final submission) indicated that my QR code scan was successful.

 The Croatian Travel Announcement Form requires all members of a household to be included on one form.